A note on self orbit equivalences of Anosov flows and bundles with fiberwise Anosov flows: Proof of Corollary for -covered fiberwise flows

 The only step in which assumption~\ref{assumption2} of Theorem 4.2~\cite{FG16} is used, is to show that if $h \colon M \rightarrow M$ is a self orbit equivalence of a transitive Anosov flow, homotopic to the identity, then $h$ preserves every orbit.
-Therefore, by Theorem~\ref{prop_orbit_eq}, to establish Corollary~\ref{cor_FG} we only have to deal with the case~$(3)$: When the Anosov flow in the fiber is $\R$-covered, and not a suspension flow of an Anosov diffeomorphism or a geodesic flow on a negatively curved surface.
+Therefore, by Theorem~\ref{prop_orbit_eq}, to establish Corollary~\ref{cor_FG} we only have to deal with the case~(\ref{it_Rcovered_trans}): When the Anosov flow in the fiber is $\R$-covered with transversely oriented stable and unstable foliations and not a suspension flow of an Anosov diffeomorphism or a geodesic flow on a hyperbolic surface or orbifold.
+In particular, we can use Theorem \ref{cor:Calegari} in this case.

 Recall that the proof of Theorem~4.2 of~\cite{FG16} is based on reducing the structure group of $p\colon E\to X$ from $\text{Top}(M)$ to a special subgroup $F<\text{Top}(M)$, which comes from using structural stability of Anosov flows.
 Recall that group $F$ consists of all homeomorphisms $\varphi\colon M\to M$ such that \begin{enumerate} \item[P1] $\varphi\colon M\to M$ is a self orbit equivalence of $g^t\colon M\to M$, where $g^t$ is the Anosov flow on a ``base-point" fiber $M=M_{x_0}$; \item[P2] $\varphi$ is homotopic to identity $\id$; \item[P3] $\varphi$ is bi-H\"older continuous; \item[P4] $\varphi$ is differentiable along the orbits of the flow with a H\"older continuous derivative. \end{enumerate}